Linear algebra and group theory: 5a. Real analysis

-We discuss in what follows some applications of the theory that we developed above, for the most to questions in analysis.
+We discuss in what follows some applications of the theory that we developed above, to basic questions in analysis.
 The idea will be that the functions of several variables $f:\mathbb R^N\to\mathbb R^M$ can be locally approximated by linear maps, in the same way as the functions $f:\mathbb R\to\mathbb R$ can be locally approximated by using derivatives:

-There are many things that can be said here, and we will be brief.
-As a plan for this chapter and the next one, we would like to quickly review the one-variable calculus, then develop the basics of multivariable calculus, and then get introduced to the Gaussian laws, and to probability theory in general.
-The instructions being as follows:
+There are many things that can be said here, and at order 2 too, and we will be quite brief.

-(1) In case all this is totally new to you, it is better to stop at this point with reading the present book, and quickly read some calculus.
-There are plenty of good books here, a standard choice being for instance the books of Lax-Terrell \cite{lt1}, \cite{lt2}.

-(2) In case you know a bit about all this, stay with us.
-But have the books of Rudin \cite{ru1}, \cite{ru2} nearby, for things not explained in what follows.
-And have a probability book nearby too, such as Feller \cite{fel} or Durrett \cite{dur}, for some extra help with probability.

-(3) Finally, in the case you know well analysis, have of course some fun in quickly reading the material below.
-But, in parallel to this, upgrade of course, always aim higher, by learning some differential geometry, say from the books of do Carmo \cite{do1}, \cite{do2}.

 Getting started now, let us first discuss the simplest case, $f:\mathbb R\to\mathbb R$.
 Here we have the following result, which is the starting point for everything in analysis: